Estimate Your Benefits

 After you have gone through the five-step evaluation process and qualify for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI), you may wonder how much money you will receive each month.
 The Social Security Administration (SSA) uses a weighted formula to determine how much you are allowed in disability benefits.
 This formula is complicated and is constantly being adjusted to account for things like inflation, changes to the average income and any other disability payments you collect.

 The amount of your monthly payments from SSDI depends entirely on your average lifetime earnings before the onset of your disability, while the government bases SSI payments only on need.
 The most enduring myth about Social Security benefits is that the severity of your disability determines the amount of money you receive.
 While this is true for workers’ compensation and other insurance settlements, this is not the case for SSDI and SSI.

 There are limits to how much you can receive in disability benefits each month.
-In 2016, the maximum amount you can receive from SSDI is $2639 per month.
-Additionally, the limit for SSI is $733 for a single person and $1100 for a couple.
+In 2022, the average amount you can receive from SSDI is around $1,356 per month.
+Additionally, the limit for SSI is $841 for a single person and $1,261 for a couple.
 By the time you get approval for benefits, you will likely qualify for back pay as well.
-Social Security disability back pay is money you receive for past due benefits.
+Social Security Disability back pay is money you receive for past due benefits.
 This means you are compensated for the payments you would have received in the months between when you filed your application and when it was approved.

 Sometimes, if you receive SSDI payments that are very low, you might qualify for SSI benefits as well.
 This is known as getting concurrent benefits, and it can help you make ends meet if you have little or no work history.
 However, the Supplemental Security Income calculations include your SSDI income, which means that you probably cannot receive the maximum SSI benefit amount available.